vintertown/sdi-doc/docs/dns/transfer-dns-configurations.md

 ## Creating an A record

-To associate the domain name `vm1.g8.sdi.mi.hdm-stuttgart.de` with our IP address of our server we have to set an A record on the dedicated name server, like:
+To associate the domain name `vm1.g8.sdi.mi.hdm-stuttgart.de` with our server's [IP](/acronyms) address, we need to set an A record on the dedicated name server.
+For example, the A record might look like this:

 ```ssh
 export HMAC=hmac-sha256:mykey.g8:Kk7bhUqdJNARTr4xpeNVxETuFcxRXKF7vqpZQ8yIE8k=